robulouski/voidy-bootstrap/README.rst

   the ``base.html`` template, as described above.

 ``TWITTER_USERNAME``
-  Set to a valie Twitter username to enable twitter sharing button.
+  Set to a valid Twitter username to enable the twitter sharing button.

 ``OPEN_GRAPH``
   Set to True to enable Facebook Open Graph meta-properties.